Clemapfel/Mousetrap.jl/README.md

 Mousetrap is a GUI library for Julia.
 It, and its [stand-alone C++-component of the same name](https://github.com/clemapfel/mousetrap), fully wrap [GTK4](https://docs.gtk.org/gtk4/) (which is written in C), *vastly* simplifying its interface to improve ease-of-use without sacrificing flexibility.

-It aims to give developers of all skill levels the tools to start creating complex GUI applications with little effort or study.
+It aims to give developers of all skill levels the tools to start creating complex GUI applications with little time and effort.

 > **Note**: Mousetrap is under active development.
 While backwards-compatibility for all future releases can already be guaranteed, stability, portability, and polish of documentation may be affected. <br>
 Consider participating in the development by [opening an issue](https://github.com/clemapfel/mousetrap.jl) when you encounter an error or bug (which - as of now - will most likely happen).